 Please note this document is not an official publication of Linux Australia or the Linux.conf.au Organisers.
 You should read the official website first before reading this.
 This document is designed to cover everyone from corporate suits and 17 year old smelly geek types, so while some of the advice seems obvious to you, it might not to others.

-Please email me with any suggested updates or submit a pull request to the git repo for this site
+Please email me (Simon Lyall) with any suggested updates or submit a pull request to the git repo for this site

-Note: This document was preiously known as the Linux.conf.au: First timers Guide
+Note: This document was previously known as the Linux.conf.au: First timers Guide

 - LCA 2007 Paper Review Committee.